prachi02/LoginUITests/README.md

 * Junit

 With Junit, you can manage user sessions and assert expectations and conditions, which together allow you to run UI tests with Selenium.
 I also choose it as its easy and does not take much effort to integrate it with Selenium.
-I would have preferred TestNG, for broader usage, but since my requirement was very limited and so I avoided it.
+I would have preferred TestNG, for broader usage, but since my requirement was very limited ,so I avoided it.

 * Java